wcko87/beatoraja-english-guide/Home.md

 #### 3. Run beatoraja
 - Double-click `beatoraja-config.bat` to run beatoraja.
-- See [Setting Up](#setting-up) for information on things you may want to configure before you start playing.
+- See [Configuring beatoraja](#configuring-beatoraja) for information on things you may want to configure before you start playing.

 ----------
 ## Setting up beatoraja with Java